icewind1991/mx-puppet-steam/README.md

 ### Docker

-If you prefer to use a docker based setup an image is available at [icewind1991/mx-puppet-steam](https://hub.docker.com/r/icewind1991/mx-puppet-steam).
+If you prefer to use a docker based setup an image is available at [icewind1991/mx-puppet-steam](https://hub.docker.com/r/icewind1991/mx-puppet-steam) (Note that I do longer use the docker image myself so it's mostly untested).

 ## Linking